riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 Let's start from the bottom of the file, with `Meteor.methods({...` we're exposing two methods that allow us to create and destroy tasks.

 During the course of our testing we're going to want to create test data and then tear down that test data after we are done with it.
 We want to leave our test database in a consistent (i.e. empty) state so that it doesn't get filled up with a bunch of test data cruft.
-If we insert data willy nilly without removing it, we won't know what our database contains when we run a particular test, so we need to clear it out regularly.
+If we insert data willy nilly without removing it, we won't know what our database contains at any particular time when we run a test.
+This will make it difficult to know what we should actually be expecting to get out of the database and what values we should be testing for.
+So we need to ensure we return the database to a known state after every test.

-The two methods we've exposed are defined at the top of the file.
+The definition of the two methods we've exposed are at the top of the file.

 `createTask` inserts a task to the database.
-It takes an optional parameter which we is used to set specific attributes on a task.
-The `_.merge({}, getDefaultTask(), taskAttributes);` line merges any passed in attributes with the defaultTask we create via `getDefaultTask`.
-With no attributes passed in the created task would have text of 'Task text' and a created at value of the current date.
-We could change the text however, via a call such as:
+It takes an optional parameter which can be used to set the specific attributes on a task.
+The `_.merge({}, getDefaultTask(), taskAttributes);` line merges any passed in attributes with the defaultTask we create via the `getDefaultTask` function.
+With no attributes the created task would have text of 'Task text' and a created at value of the current date.
+We could change the text for example, via a call such as:

 <div class="no-select-button">
 {% highlight JavaScript %}